Gas pipeline and infrastructure safety

 - Licensed pipelines, which includes:

-- petroleum, oxygen, carbon dioxide, hydrogen, nitrogen, compressed air, sulphuric acid and methanol pipelines, and
+- petroleum, oxygen, carbon dioxide, hydrogen, nitrogen, compressed air, sulphuric acid and methanol pipelines

 - the market operator – the Australian Energy Market Operator (AEMO).